-Currently, there are no facilities at the Y-12 Plant (for the handling, storing, or processing HEU) in Hazard Category (HC) 1, as defined in DOE Order 5480.28.
+Currently there are no facilities at the Y-12 Plant (for the handling, storing, or processing HEU) in Hazard Category (HC) 1, as defined in DOE Order 5480.28.
 The highest level determined for any processing facility at the Y-12 Plant is HC 2.
 It can therefore be assumed that the CBF located at any potential site will likewise be no higher than HC 2.
-However, for conservatism, the hazard information contained in this chapter assumes that the CBF will be HC 1.
+However, DOE has requested hazard information based upon the conservative assumption that the CBF will be HC 1.
+Therefore, the hazard information contained in this chapter assumes that the CBF will be HC 1.